CQC WE and I Statements

 - identify mechanisms for monitoring and reviewing the implementation and impact of policy and training;

 - evidence how SAB members have challenged one another and held other boards to account

 - promote multi-agency training and consider any specialist training that may be required.
 Consider any scope to jointly commission some training with other partnerships, such as the Community Safety Partnership.

 See Care and Support Statutory Guidance paragraphs 14.133-14.161 for further information about Safeguarding Adults Boards.

 3. Provision of Local Adult Safeguarding Procedures

-In order to respond appropriately where abuse or neglect may be taking place, anyone in contact with the adult, whether in a volunteer or paid role, must understand their own role and responsibility and have access to practical and legal guidance, advice and support.
+In order to respond appropriately where abuse or neglect may be taking place, anyone in contact with the adult, whether as a volunteer or in a paid role, must understand their own role and responsibility and have access to practical guidance, advice and support.
 This will include understanding local inter-agency policies and procedures.

 - a statement of purpose relating to promoting wellbeing, preventing harm and responding effectively if concerns are raised;